cyberbush/Pong/README.md

 # Pong
-This repository contains a simple Pong game built with C++ and using QT Creator!
+This repository contains a simple Pong game built with QT Creator using C++

-##Usage
+## Usage
-Below are instructions that will get you started with downloading and playing the game.
+Below are instructions that will get you started with downloading and playing the game

 ### Prerequisites
-First make sure you are on a system running Windows 8 or 10.
+First make sure you are on a system running Windows 8/10